theastrocat/signclassification/README.md

-# symbolsfinder
+# Sign Recognission
-A machine learning project for matching user input with a symbols database.
+A machine learning project for recognizing street signs.